-Objective: Assess and evaluate 117 of 117 recorded cultural resources in the
+Objective A: Assess and evaluate 114 of 114 recorded cultural resources in the park.

-- Complete 117 assessments/evaluations of recorded cultural sites, prioritizing sites most in need of preservation and stabilization projects. - Continue to employ a long-term protocol for tracking condition changes, testing to determine National Historic Register eligibility, and prioritize sites that need preservation and stabilization at each archaeological site. - Improve and implement a plan for more frequent surveillance of archaeological sites that have been looted in the past and those subject to impacts from pedestrian access. - Improve and implement a plan for more frequent surveillance of archaeological sites that are currently or previously have been impacted by natural coastal forces, climate effects and sea level changes, then implement the plan.
+- Action 1 Complete 114 assessments/evaluations of recorded cultural sites, prioritizing sites most in need of preservation and stabilization projects. - Action 2 Continue to employ a long-term protocol for tracking condition changes, testing to determine National Historic Register eligibility, and prioritize sites that need preservation and stabilization at each archaeological site. - Action 3 Improve and implement a plan for more frequent surveillance of archaeological sites that have been looted in the past and those subject to impacts from pedestrian access. - Action 4 Improve and implement a plan for more frequent surveillance of archaeological sites that are currently or previously have been impacted by natural coastal forces, climate effects and sea level changes, then implement the plan.